 Description

-HISTORY: the barrack was built in response to anxiety over Chartist agitation.
-Although the south-east range has been lost, the original plan of two parade squares within a defensible perimeter wall is substantially intact, making Fulwood the most complete example in England of the late C18 concept of barracks design.
+The interior has not been inspected.
+Historically, the barracks were built in response to concerns about Chartist agitation.
+Although the southeast range has been lost, the original layout of two parade squares within a defensible perimeter wall remains largely intact, making Fulwood the most complete example in England of the late 18th-century concept of barracks design.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.